 4 Hot Kitchen Design Trends

-After spending 5 days in San Francisco getting ready for the opening of the House Beautiful Kitchen of the Year, as well as finalizing the cabinetry designs for another Client’s major home renovation, it’s fun to see (and share) the design trends that are spanning both coasts.
+After spending 5 days in San Francisco getting ready for the opening of the House Beautiful Kitchen of the Year, all the while finalizing the cabinetry designs for another Client’s major home renovation, it’s fun to see (and share) the kitchen design trends that are spanning both coasts.

 The industrial look